-Servicemembers Civil Relief Act (SCRA) – The SCRA provides members of the military with relief from contracts and high interest loans when they are.
+- Servicemembers Civil Relief Act (SCRA): The SCRA provides members of the military with relief from contracts and high-interest loans.

 - Military Lending Act: The Military Lending Act caps interest rates at 36% for military members on active duty.
 This is most applicable to payday lenders and lenders that use hidden fees to increase the cost of loans.